 Patrick Lee Hebert II co-owner and teacher Call or contact for tuition program.

 Patrick Lee Hebert II has been playing the piano for thirteen years but has grown up with piano music all around him his entire life.
 As a baby, he spent many hours in his father’s teaching studios as well as concert halls.
 He began to play on his own at age seven and has been trained solely by his father.
 Patrick debuted as a performer at eight years old and is now a regular on the concert stage.
-Now at nineteen years old he has produced his first solo album and was the lead pianist at Green Meadow Church of God.
+Now at Twenty years old he has produced his first solo album and was the lead pianist at Green Meadow Church of God.
 Patrick began as a prep teacher for his father at age eleven.
 Since that time, he has become a certified Highland teacher and is accepting students of any age.
 His site is www.everythingmusic90.com

 About the Highland Method

 The Highland method was created when Patrick Lee Hebert began teaching in earnest in 1989.
 He found that the traditional music books for young students were lacking in several key areas.
 Compared to the European style of teaching he was trained in, the courses were very simple with little substance.
 Being a composer, Patrick put a very high value on theory and classical technique.
 Over the next five years he created a method that incorporated theory, sight reading and technique all in one customized course.
 Having no set “book” series, every student is taught in a flexible manner which uses his/her strengths to overcome obstacles.
 Along with hundreds of classical choices, the series has over 500 compositions and exercises in all levels so boredom is never an issue.
 A marked increase in progression is the hallmark of a Highland student, usually at a rate of three times faster than a standard lesson book course.
 Live performance is encouraged and made available several times a year to promote confidence and community service.